Daniel68191/cgi-25-26/doc/prjs/project1-en.md

     \end{array}
     \right.$$

 A family of curves is obtained by adding additional parameters to the curve definition.
 A particular curve will be obtained by fixing those extra parameter values and leaving only $t$ as a variable.
 The circumference example before was already a family of curves: All the circumferences centered at the origin.
-Replacing r with a specific value will result in a particular individual of that family.
+Replacing $r$ with a specific value will result in a particular individual of that family.

 The following is another example of a family of curves: